Kia EV6 review: running costs & insurance

 |34-45||7yrs/100,000 miles||2yrs/20,000 miles||From £181/£361|

-Like all electric cars, the Kia EV6 will be significantly cheaper to run than any petrol or diesel-engined equivalent – usually by enough to cancel out any initial list-price difference.
-One area to keep an eye on is insurance premiums, as the Kia sits in higher groups than several of its immediate rivals, but overall this should be a very cost-effective car to run.
+Like all electric cars, the Kia EV6 can be significantly cheaper to run than any petrol or diesel-engined equivalent – especially if you can charge at home using an off-peak energy tariff.
+Do so, and we reckon you can cancel out the EV6’s initial list-price difference versus a like-for-like BMW 3 Series or Audi A4.
+One area to keep an eye on is insurance premiums, as the Kia sits in higher groups than several of its immediate rivals.

 Kia EV6 insurance group